-This sheet is about having atopic dermatitis in a pregnancy or while breastfeeding.
+This sheet is about having atopic dermatitis in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is atopic dermatitis?

 I have atopic dermatitis.
-Can it make it harder for me to become pregnant?
+Can it make it harder for me to get pregnant?

 It is not known if atopic dermatitis can make it harder to get pregnant.

-Does having atopic dermatitis increase the chance for miscarriage?
+Does having atopic dermatitis increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Atopic dermatitis has not been studied to see if it can increase the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if atopic dermatitis can increase the chance of miscarriage.

 Does having atopic dermatitis increase the chance of birth defects?

 Every pregnancy starts with a 3-5% chance of having a birth defect.
 This is called the background risk.
-It is not known if atopic dermatitis increases the chance for birth defects above the background risk.
+It is not known if atopic dermatitis can increase the chance of birth defects above the background risk.

-It is not known if atopic dermatitis causes pregnancy complications.
+It is not known if atopic dermatitis can increase the chance of pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 There have been reports of a person’s atopic dermatitis symptoms becoming worse or flaring during the 2nd or 3rd trimester of their pregnancy.

-Does having atopic dermatitis in pregnancy cause long-term problems?
+Does having atopic dermatitis in pregnancy affect future behavior or learning for the child?

-If a male has atopic dermatitis, can it make it harder for get a partner pregnant or increase the chance of birth defects?
+If a male has atopic dermatitis, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?